d3/d3/index.markdown

 Thus, the `data` property can *also* be defined as a function, taking as an argument the data associated with the parent node.
+This allows hierarchical data to be recursively dereferenced.

+Subselections are obtained by calling `select` or `selectAll` on an existing selection.
+(Conceptually, the `d3` global is a singleton selection of the root `document`.)
+When `select` is used, the specified selector is queried on each of the nodes in the existing selection.
+The returned selection has the same number of nodes as the original selection.
+For example, to select the first bold (`b`) element within all paragraph (`p`) elements:

+{% highlight js linenos %}
+d3.selectAll("p")
+  .select("b");
+{% endhighlight %}

-This allows hierarchical data to be recursively dereferenced; it also results in the implicit grouping of nodes within a selection.
-In the above example, the index (`i`) for the image elements is of the array of photos, whereas the corresponding index for the parent div elements is of the array of albums.
+With `selectAll`, the returned selection contains *all* matching nodes, for *each* node in the original selection, so grouped.
+Thus, in the photo-sharing example above, the index (`i`) for the image elements is of the array of photos, whereas the corresponding index for the parent div elements is of the array of albums.

-Initially, the set of the nodes matching this selector are empty, as the nodes have not yet been created!
+Often, the set of the nodes matching the selector are empty, as the nodes have not yet been created!
 By binding this empty selection to the data, you can create a *virtual* selection, with null nodes for each element in the dataset that does not yet exist in the document.
 The `enter` operator then creates the nodes, appending them to the document and materializing the selection.
 (Enter,